translation-cards/txc-maker/docs/setup.md

 The webapp is built and deployed with Maven, NPM, and Google AppEngine.

-1. from `src/UI`, run `npm install`
- * This sets up the angular code
-2. from the project root, run `mvn appengine:devserver`
+1. from the project root, run `mvn appengine:devserver`
   * This runs the server at http://localhost:8080/get-txc
+2. from `src/UI`, run `npm run test`
+  * This runs the JS tests.
+It will watch for changes to the JS files and automatically rerun the tests.

-In order for your changes to the Angular app to show up while you're running the server, you will have to copy the contents of `src/UI/app` into `target/txcmaker-1.0-SNAPSHOT`.
+In order for your changes to the Angular app to show up while you're running the server, you will have to copy the contents of `src/UI/app/` into `target/txcmaker-1.0-SNAPSHOT/`.
 Otherwise, you will have to restart the server to see the changes.

-## 4. Develop on the frontend

-From the `src/UI` directory:

-* `npm install` : install dependencies
- * `npm install --unsafe-perm` : use this if using docker
-* `npm run test` : Run the Jasmine tests through Karma.
- * Connect to http://localhost:9876 to debug with your browser.
-* `npm run start` : Start a simple server which serves the files.
-This won't connect to the backend, it's just for quick feedback

 ## Debug configuration (optional)